Andruxa7/iOS-Developer-Portfolio/README.md

 [![Language](http://img.shields.io/badge/language-swift-brightgreen.svg?style=flat
 )](https://developer.apple.com/swift)

-## Overview
-iOS App to list Marvel characters iOS Marvel client app enable users to browse Marvel characters and they details.
-Developed using MVC.
+### iOS App to list Marvel characters
+iOS Marvel client app enable users to browse Marvel characters and they details.

+## About app
+Using this application, users will be able to browse through the Marvel library of characters.
+The data is available by connecting to the Marvel API http://developer.marvel.com.

+List of Characters:
+In this app present a list of characters loaded from the Marvel API character index.
+Notice that the when reaching the end of the list, if there are additional results to show, you can load and present the next page.

+Character Details:
+When selecting a character, you move to present a detail view of that character.
+Most of this information is already available on the result of the first API call, except for the images to be presented on the comics/series/stories/events sections.

 **App screenshots:**